 An organization that can successfully ride out a public-relations crisis knows that many reputation challenges are hidden marketing opportunities.
 Armed with the powerful combination of confidence and humility, these businesses have the qualities they need to not only survive a PR disaster but to thrive on it.

-A reputation crisis doesn’t always have to mean plummeting sales and a ton of bad publicity.
-With a more positive mindset, one might instead see it as a turning point that provides insights into new opportunities.
-It could mean changing marketing direction, implementing a new product, or attracting new talent.
+A reputation crisis doesn’t always lead to falling sales and a lot of negative press.
+With a more positive outlook, it can be viewed as a chance to discover new opportunities.
+It might involve shifting marketing strategies, launching a new product, or bringing in fresh talent.

 The Importance of Acting Quickly